SkoolNotes/Taproot/21MATH530/_KBrefOrthogonalComplement.md

 1.  complement is a subspace: if $U$ is a subset of $V$, then $U^\bot$ is a subspace of $V$

+    1.  zero is orthogonal to each vector, any vector that is the sum of two fully orthogonal vectors or the scalar multiple of an orthogonal vector will still be fully orthogonal.

 2.  $\{0\}^\bot = V$

+    1.  zero orthogonal to every vector

 3.  $V ^\bot = \{0\}$